ashwanth1109/DevLauncher/README.md

 ## Milestone 0: Extension, Desktop App POC tests

+### Rationale:

+Explore how to create chrome extension and electron apps to understand the scope of which ideas are achievable (Feasibility Study (macro) for the project)

+### Implementation Details:

-Create POC for:
+Created a POC for:

 1. Chrome extension setup with popup window written with parcel + react
 2. Electron wrapper for DevSpaces Workspace

-Objective: To understand the scope of what can be achieved (Feasibility Study)

 ## Milestone 1: Session Management + Quick set config via extension